 Vice President of Digitisation Europe, Deutsche Telekom

-In Mito Digital we proudly deliver high impact web and mobile solutions to our international customers like Deutsche Telekom, Wizz Air or Scientific Games.
-We are also loved by the biggest Hungarian companies, including OTP Bank, Magyar Telekom or the National Lottery Company (Szerencsejáték Zrt.).
+In Mito Digital we proudly deliver high impact web and mobile solutions to our international customers such as Deutsche Telekom, Wizz Air and Scientific Games.
+We are also loved by the largest Hungarian companies, including OTP Bank, Magyar Telekom or the National Lottery Company (Szerencsejáték Zrt.).